henriquetoledos/agno-financial-agent/my_app/README.md

 This document outlines the structure, questions, and expected data fields for an agent designed to retrieve company information for private equity investors.

+## Most important features

+- Email to send when no answer is provided
+- Agent to check confidence levels
+- "We don't have Artefacto, only about "Artefact" -> I will bring info about the

 ---

 ## 🏢 Company Fundamentals